Klimdy/useful-cyber-security-content/README.md

 ## File Integrity Monitoring Tools
 - [**Tripwire Open Source**](https://github.com/Tripwire/tripwire-open-source): A free file integrity monitoring tool designed to detect changes to files and directories on a system, providing alerts for potential security breaches or unauthorized modifications.

+## Digital Forensics and Incident Response Tool:
+- [Kuiper](https://github.com/DFIRKuiper/Kuiper): Kuiper is a digital forensics and incident response tool designed to automate and simplify the process of collecting and analyzing volatile memory (RAM) artifacts from Windows systems, aiding forensic investigators and incident responders in identifying and investigating security incidents.

 ## Vulnerability Scanner Framework
 - [**Nuclei by Projectdiscovery on GitHub**](https://github.com/projectdiscovery/nuclei): A fast and customizable vulnerability scanner framework that enables security professionals to detect security issues in web applications and APIs by using predefined templates or creating custom ones.